-Szeged Open Air Festival WebsiteSzeged Open Air Festival, in Dóm Tér, has Mama Mia and Singin' In the Rain among other operas and musicals between 30th June 2017 and 27th August 2017.
+The Szeged Open Air Festival WebsiteSzeged Open Air Festival, in Dóm Tér, has Sister Act, Fiddler On The Roof, Romeo & Juliet and Rigoletto among other operas and musicals between June and September.

 Szeged Youth Days Festival is the annual 'End Of School' summer concert for students, held at Újszegedi Partfürdő (just under the Belvárosi Bridge).

-The Szin Festival attracts local and international music stars, which includes Jasmine Thompson this year.
-A ticket costs 15,990 HUF (£39.97).
+The Szin Festival attracts local and international music stars, which includes AKOS

 Don't worry if do not have a ticket because you can hear this concert 2 miles away!
 Plus, you can drink near the bridge (outside the concert).